prabhatpankaj/Kubernetes-Cluster-on-AWS-EC2-Instance-with-Ubuntu-using-kubeadm/README.md

 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-# On Node1 and Node 2 , Token from master cluster:
+# On Node1 and Node 2
+* Token from master cluster
+* enable post 6443 in security group

 * Join the worker nodes to the cluster (Execute the following command only on Node1 and Node2):